HardlyDifficult/Tutorials/Chapter1.md

 At this point we have covered everything you need to match the Level1 platform layout.
 You can match the layout we used or come up with your own.

-Refer to the Game tab to confirm your layout as they player will see it.
+Refer to the Game window to confirm your layout as they player will see it.

 <details><summary>How</summary>